Pathfinder - The Druid Handbook

 - Resinous Skin: DR 5/slashing for 10 minutes/level.
 A good companion to Barkskin, but slashing is the most common weapon damage type.

 - Wild (+3): Extremely expensive, but keeping your armor bonus to AC while you're in Wild Shape will give you a significant defensive boost.
-Unfortunately, I'm not sure how this interacts with magically shaped wooden armor.
+Unfortunately, I'm not sure how this interacts with magically shaped wooden armor, so you may need to buy armor made of stone or dragonhide.
 Your GM might allow you to use Shape Wood and Ironwood before permanently enchanting a suit of armor, but I can't find any official rules for doing so.

 - Protection: A helpful AC boost for any character, but especially useful for druids because the bonus persists in Wild Shape.